National electronic conveyancing (NEC)

 Electronic conveyancing has been the catalyst for the introduction of significant changes to conveyancing requirements.

-The reforms outlined below streamline processes and strengthen the integrity of the conveyancing practice, as e-commerce and an online presence inevitably develops.
+The reforms outlined below streamline processes and strengthen the integrity of the conveyancing practice, as e-commerce and an online presence develop.
 These reforms apply to documents lodged in paper or electronically.

 Verification of Identity